Skip to content

 4. Rebuilds the frontend (npm ci && vite build) and rsyncs it into /var/lib/nova-ve/www.

-5. Restarts nova-ve-backend and caddy.
+6. Restarts Docker, nova-ve-backend, and caddy.

-It does not rotate existing secrets, drop the database, or touch lab JSON files.
 The smoke check at the end exits non-zero if anything broke.

 Pinning to a specific release